AI Scribes for Behavioral Health Professionals

 AutoNotes

-- Multi-Input Capture: AutoNotes allows for diverse input methods including free text, dictation, and full session recordings.
-This flexibility ensures that clinicians can document their sessions in the way that feels most comfortable and efficient for them.
+- Multi-Input Capture: AutoNotes supports various input methods, including free text, dictation, and full session recordings, allowing clinicians to document their sessions in their preferred manner.

-- Real-Time Note Generation: The platform generates structured notes almost immediately after input, significantly reducing the time spent on documentation.
+- Real-Time Note Generation: The platform generates structured notes almost instantaneously after input, greatly minimizing time spent on documentation.

-- Template Variety: AutoNotes supports various note formats, including SOAP, DAP, BIRP, and treatment plans, accommodating different clinical documentation styles.
+- Template Variety: AutoNotes offers a range of note formats, including SOAP, DAP, BIRP, and treatment plans, accommodating diverse clinical documentation styles.

 Blueprint

-- Basic Note Generation: Blueprint provides an AI-driven note generation system that focuses on converting clinician inputs into structured notes quickly.
+- Basic Note Generation: Blueprint provides an AI-based system for generating notes that focuses on converting clinician inputs into structured formats quickly.

-- Voice Recognition: The platform includes dictation capabilities, but may not offer the same depth of multi-input capture as AutoNotes.
+- Voice Recognition: The platform includes dictation capabilities, but may not offer the same range of multi-input capture as AutoNotes.

-- Standard Templates: Blueprint offers a limited selection of basic templates for note-taking, which may not cater to all clinical documentation needs.
+- Standard Templates: Blueprint provides a limited selection of basic templates for note-taking, which may not meet all clinical documentation requirements.

 Supported Workflows